dutchLuck/ihad/README.md

 ```

 The dump can be limited to a maximum number of lines or a maximum number of bytes.
-The "-L X" option limits the file dump to a maximum of X lines.
+The -L X option limits the file dump to a maximum of X lines.
 In a similar
-fashion the option "-B X" limits the file dump to a maximum of X bytes.
+fashion the option -B X limits the file dump to a maximum of X bytes.
 If both
-"-L" and "-B" options are used at the same time then the one resulting in the
+-L and -B options are used at the same time then the one resulting in the
 smallest number of bytes being dumped is chosen.
 Examples of -L or -B use are; -
 ```
 $ ./ihad -L 1 demo.bin